-One of the clients that we’re working with builds hosted Intranet solutions that can be internally hosted within the confines of a company.
+One of the clients we’re working with builds hosted Intranet solutions that can be internally hosted within the confines of a company.
 Intranets are incredibly helpful for companies to communicate company news, distribute marketing information, provide benefits information, etc.

 Client Screenshots With Google Chrome

-Here’s a quick video tutorial on how to take a perfect, specifically sized, screenshot of a web page using Google Chrome:
+Here’s a quick video tutorial on how to take a perfect, specifically-sized, screenshot of a web page using Google Chrome:

 Steps To Take A Screenshot With Google Chrome